-, ou drop a solid object or any liquid onto your computer, shut down the computer, unplug it, and remove the battery ck.
+• ck.
 You may want to have the computer checked by qualified personnel before operating it again.
 Do not drop your computer or place any objects on top of the computer.
 Do not place your computer in a location subject to: Heat sources, such as radiators or air ducts Direct sunlight Excessive dust Moisture or rain Mechanical vibration or shock Strong magnets or speakers that are not magnetically shielded Ambient temperature of more than 35°C or less than 5°C High humidity not place electronic equipment near your computer.
 The electromagnetic field of the equipment may cause the mputer to malfunction.
-Your computer uses high-frequency radio signals and may cause interference to radio or TV reception.
-If this occurs, relocate the computer a suitable distance away from the set.
-Do not use cut or damaged connection cables. ב suc our computer is brought directly from a cold location to a warm one, moisture may condense inside the computer.
-In th a case, allow at least one hour before turning on the computer.
-If any problems occur, unplug the computer and ntact VAIO-Link.
+Do not grasp the port cover to lift your computer.